-In Spain, pets are now considered as living beings endowed with sensitivity.
-During a divorce, the animal well-being will be considered to define who gets the custody.
+In Spain, pets are now considered living beings endowed with sensitivity.
+During a divorce, the animal’s well-being will be considered to define who gets custody.

 Spain will consider a pet’s welfare when couples divorce or break-up.
-On December, Spain passed a law where pets are considered as sentient beings rather than objects.
+In December, Spain passed a law where pets are considered sentient beings rather than objects.
 The legislation came into force on January 5.

 There are 13 million registered pets in Spain.
 For the National Association of Food Manufacturers for Companion Animals, the number amounts to 29 million pets with 9 million dogs, 8 million fish and 6 million cats.

 One of the consequences of the law is that pets, because they have special bonds with the family they live in, can no longer be seized like an asset for paying off debt or mortgage for instance.

 Considering custody of a pet based on its well-being

 And in the case of a divorce, a judge has to determine the future of the companion animal based on its well-being.
 It can’t be randomly transferred to a shelter or separated from the family.

 Approximately 100,000 couples divorce every year in Spain and almost a third of them would own a pet, according to El Pais.